apache/mesos/docs/persistent-volume.md

 # Persistent Volumes

-Mesos provides a mechanism to create a persistent volume from disk resources.
+Mesos supports creating persistent volumes from disk resources.
 When launching a task, you can create a volume that exists outside the task's sandbox and will persist on the node even after the task dies or completes.
 When the task exits, its resources -- including the persistent volume -- can be offered back to the framework, so that the framework can launch the same task again, launch a recovery task, or launch a new task that consumes the previous task's output as its input.

 Persistent volumes enable stateful services such as HDFS and Cassandra to store their data within Mesos rather than having to resort to workarounds (e.g., writing task state to a distributed filesystem that is mounted at a well-known location outside the task's sandbox).

 ## Usage